-- Secured dismissal of all claims against our clients Molson Coors and Coors Brewing Company, as well as numerous other American manufacturers and distributors or alcoholic beverages, in four class actions and three subsequent appeals in the state and federal courts of Ohio, Colorado, Wisconsin and the District of Columbia.
+- Secured dismissal of all claims against our clients Molson Coors and Coors Brewing Company, as well as numerous other American manufacturers and distributors or alcoholic beverages, in four class actions and three subsequent appeals in the state and federal courts of Ohio, Colorado, Wisconsin, and the District of Columbia.
 The suits alleged that industry advertising was to blame for underage drinking.

 - Obtained summary judgment in favor of Verizon Hawaii Inc. in a putative class action suit alleging that the company violated state consumer protection laws by misleading consumers about the costs and need for its Touch Calling service.
 The lawsuit sought tens of millions of dollars in retrospective damages and injunctive relief against the company.
 The Circuit Court found that both the filed-rate doctrine and the doctrine of primary jurisdiction barred plaintiffs' claims (Balthazar v.
 Verizon Hawaii Inc., No. 03-01-0139 (Haw.
 Cir.
 Ct.
 July 30, 2004)).

 - Defended Kaiser Gypsum and Kaiser Cement over a 12-year period in a series of nationwide and statewide class action lawsuits seeking damages for the presence of asbestos in buildings.
-These included the nationwide action on behalf of all schools and the similar nationwide action on behalf of all colleges and universities and statewide actions in Hawaii, West Virginia and South Carolina.
-Mounted vigorous defenses and ultimately were dismissed without payment.
+These included the nationwide action on behalf of all schools and the similar nationwide action on behalf of all colleges and universities and statewide actions in Hawaii, West Virginia, and South Carolina.
+Mounted vigorous defenses and the lawsuits ultimately were dismissed without payment.

 Cases in which we defeated class certification include: